softwaresaved/build_and_test_examples/travis/HelloWorld.md

 If you already have an account, then visit [GitHub](https://github.com) and sign in.

-In the following text, replace `USERNAME` with your GitHub user name.
+In the following text, replace `bmf57` with your GitHub user name.

 Fork this repository on GitHub
 ------------------------------